yashgupta847/Leetcode/README.md

-✅ My Solution , I solved this using a custom idea.
+My Solution , I solved this using a custom idea.
 I used a visit[] array to mark which characters are already used.
 Also used a HashSet to make sure the substrings we add are not repeated.

 This logic passed all 732 testcases on Leetcode.
 I didn’t copy any solution and built this completely on my own logic.

-⚙️ Runtime: 232 ms📅 Submitted on: July 5, 2025👨‍💻 Author: Yash Gupta (Yash0100)
+ Runtime: 232 ms Submitted on: July 5, 2025  Author: Yash Gupta (Yash0100)

-✨ Highlights
+ Highlights

 No letter is repeated in any part